jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ###### Only Procedures of Created Objects can be Called

-You can not call procedures of a symbol that isn’t created just like that.
+You cannot call procedures of a symbol that isn’t created just like that.
 Therefore you can’t refer to a sub symbol of an uncreated descendant using any kind of line.

 ###### Static Members